Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

 This should be between 0 and NumCellTypes-1 (inclusive).

 ### `public abstract bool IsMoveValid(Move m)`
-Check whether the particular Move is valid for the game.
+Check whether the particular `Move` is valid for the game.
-The actual results will depend on the rules of the game, but we provide SimpleIsMoveValid() that handles basic match3 rules with no special or immovable pieces.
+The actual results will depend on the rules of the game, but we provide the `SimpleIsMoveValid()` method that handles basic match3 rules with no special or immovable pieces.

 ### `public abstract bool MakeMove(Move m)`